jamesderlin/edit-filenames/README.md

 # edit-filenames

-Renames or moves files using a text editor.
+Renames or moves files (or directories) using a text editor.

 Allows paths to a large number of files to be edited using features of a text editor, such as search-and-replace or multi-cursor editing.